MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 > * Save measured data points in a text file found in the paths "/savedRfile.txt" and "/savedVfile.txt"
 >
 ## PCB conception on KiCad
+> Once the electrical circuit is done, we have to make the PCB conception to get the final circuit.
+First, we did the schematic into KICAD.
+Then, we build the PCB plane by adding the references and dimensions of each components.
+The final step is to print the PCB card with different processes.
 > Circuit conception was made on KICAD.
 After doing the schematic, we draw the PCB with the previous dimensions :
 > * Track length = 0.9 mm
 > * Isolation width = 0.7 mm